Dr. Shirley Andrews, Interim Department Head

 ECED 7420.
 Child, Family, and Society.
 2 Hours.

-Examination of the research and dominant theories of human development and sociocultural development within the context of the family, community, and society. strategies for collaboration between home and school will be emphasized, and inter-agency cooperation within the community will be examined in relation to the benefits for young children and their familites.
+Examination of the research and dominant theories of human development and sociocultural development within the context of the family, community, and society.
+Strategies for collaboration between home and school will be emphasized, and inter-agency cooperation within the community will be examined in relation to the benefits for young children and their families.
 The student will investigate a variety of community agencies serving children and families to enhance and apply an understanding of community resources which support the education of young children.

 ECED 7430.
 Integrating Math, Science, and Technology in Early Childhood Education.
 3 Hours.

 Explores the integration of curriculum in math, science, and technology.
 Special emphasis is placed on the utilization of inquiry methods fro enhancing children's ability to analyze, to evaluate, and to make inferences from oral, written, and visual materials.
 Methodology for developing the skills of problem solving, decision making, and critical and creative thinking skills is explored.
 The use of computer technology to enhance the math, science, and technology curriculum will be included.
 The student will plan and implement curricular improvement based on theory and practice examined in the course.